puppetlabs-toy-chest/puppetlabs-dsc/README.md

 ## Development

-Puppet Labs modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
+Puppet Inc modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
 We can’t access the huge number of platforms and myriad of hardware, software, and deployment configurations that Puppet is intended to serve.

 We want to keep it as easy as possible to contribute changes so that our modules work in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

-For more information, see our [module contribution guide.](https://docs.puppetlabs.com/forge/contributing.html)
+For more information, see our [module contribution guide.](https://docs.puppet.com/forge/contributing.html)

 * The Puppet types are built from the source code of each DSC Resources MOF schema files.
 If you want to build the types, read the [Quick-start and Building](README_BUILD.md#quick-start).
 * If you want the build Puppet types for your own custom DSC Resources, read [Build Custom DSC Resource Types](README_BUILD.md#build-custom-dsc-resource-types).